 (Shown above: excess sugar in the bloodstream attaches to red blood cells over time)

 Why is this a problem?
-Well, sugar molecules are sharp, and can damage the delicate lining of the blood vessels as they flow through, leading to long-term complications.
+Sugar molecules damage the delicate lining of the blood vessels as they flow through, sort of like something sharp scraping up against something fragile.
+This damage leads to long-term complications over time.

 Multiple factors can increase your risks for developing diabetes including:

 Managing your blood sugar involves a multi-faceted approach that can include:

 Many of these strategies are recommended by the Association of Diabetes Care & Education Specialists (ADCES) has outlined the ADCES 7 Self-Care Behaviors™ for diabetes self-management.
 Brook was designed to support the ADCES Self-Care Behaviors and support all aspects of health and wellness.

 Everyone’s journey with diabetes is unique.
 Good health is a combination of many factors, some of which are in our control.
 You may find you are doing very well in some areas, whereas other areas might be a bit more challenging from time to time.
 That’s ok.